-The student body of Victoria Park State School is reflective of the changing demographics of the Mackay community.
+The student body of Victoria Park State School is reflective of the demographics of the Mackay community.
 Our student enrolment experienced significant growth during 2013 but reduced in 2014, which was reflective of the downturn in the mining and resources industries.
 The introduction of Year 7 into Junior Secondary in 2015 also impacted significantly and reduced the number of students enrolled.
+Total student enrolment numbers have settled at between 610 and 630 students each year.
+The number of children enrolling into the Prep Year program has trended upward with between 90 and 100 children enrolling each year.

 Our students have a diverse range of social and cultural backgrounds and schooling experiences.
-The school's enrolment of students who have English as a Second Language (ESL) is increasing.
-Of the total 2015 school enrolment 11 % of students identified as being Indigenous and 11.8% of students were from outside of Australia.
+The school's enrolment of students who have English as an Additional Language or Dialect (EALD) is increasing.
+Of the total 2017 school enrolment 16 % of students identified as being Indigenous and 19% of students were from outside of Australia.